Ten Counties. One Upstate. Stronger Together

 We want to know how you gather information about the Upstate's Natural Beauty & Resources - Parks, Trails, Mountains, Festivals...

-This Regional Forum is also serving as the first in the Shaping Our Future Speaker Series, a regional collaboration between Ten at the Top, Upstate Forever, the Riley Institute at Furman University, the Greater Greenville Association of Realtors, and the Upstate SC Alliance.
+This Regional Forum is also serving as the second in the Shaping Our Future Speaker Series, a regional collaboration between Ten at the Top, Upstate Forever, the Riley Institute at Furman University, the Greater Greenville Association of Realtors, and the Upstate SC Alliance.
 The goal of the series is to inspire dialogue regarding the connections between land use decisions, transportation options, housing choices and quality of life.

 Since 2010, Ten at the Top has been leading conversations and regional task forces looking at how we can collaboratively address key issues that impact economic vitality and quality of life in the Upstate.
 As we look toward the next areas to focus on, we want to hear from you.
 Please share with us your ideas for what should be the next issues and opportunities to address in the Upstate.
 Share your ideas at What'sNextUpstate.com.
 Check out more about the 2014 Upstate Regional Summit here.